 In general, a final judgment or order is conclusive as between the parties to the proceedings and their successors (save where the judgment can be set aside, for example because of fraud, or because the decision was not based on the merits).
 An estoppel arises that prevents the parties from re-litigating in subsequent proceedings the decision or any issues that were an essential part of the legal basis of the judgment.
+In group litigation a judgment or order is binding on the parties to all claims that are on the group register at the time the judgment or order is made, unless the court orders otherwise.

 In principle, an estoppel cannot arise in proceedings involving nonparties.
 However, in certain circumstances it may be possible to defeat a challenge to a prior decision by a party to that decision on grounds of abuse of process.
-For example, it may be an abuse of process in group litigation to seek to re-litigate in the individual proceedings generic issues decided in the lead actions.
 Even if the doctrines of estoppel and abuse of process do not apply, the prior findings of another court based on similar facts are likely to be persuasive.